Straw Bale Garden Ideas

 You'll want to keep the moisture levels between 20% and 60% to certify peak growth.
 To achieve this, use moisture meters or soil sensors to measure the moisture levels.
 These tools provide accurate readings, allowing you to adjust your watering schedule accordingly.

-Also Read: Rustic Backyard Decorating Ideas
+Also Read: Mailbox Flower Bed Ideas

 Visual inspections can also help; check for signs of moisture stress, such as wilting or yellowing leaves.
 By monitoring soil moisture levels, you'll be able to identify potential issues early on and take corrective action to maintain a healthy, thriving straw bale garden.